Last updated June 2026

-A small town with surprising character, Foxton is about 80km southeast of Whanganui — an hour’s drive down SH3 through Palmerston North.
-It’s best known for the De Molen windmill, a working Dutch-style mill that produces its own flour, but Foxton also has a clean swimming beach, a wetland boardwalk and the Manawatū Estuary nearby — one of the more significant wading bird habitats on the lower North Island.
+A small town with surprising character, Foxton lies about 80 km southeast of Whanganui and makes an easy day trip.
+The drive follows SH3 through Palmerston North and takes roughly one hour.
+Foxton is best known for the De Molen windmill, a working Dutch-style mill that produces flour on site, but it also offers a clean swimming beach, a wetland boardwalk and access to the Manawatū Estuary, one of the lower North Island’s key wading-bird habitats.

 Practical Information